 The Board reviews its own performance and that of its Committees annually.
-The Chairman also holds individual discussions with each director to discuss their performance on a needs basis.
-The non-executive directors are responsible for evaluating the performance of the CEO, who in turn evaluates the performance of all other senior executives.
-The evaluations are based on specific criteria, including the Company's business performance, whether longterm strategic objectives are being achieved and the attainment of individual performance objectives.
+The Chairman also holds individual discussions with each Director to discuss their performance on a needs basis.
+The Non-Executive Directors are responsible for evaluating the performance of the CEO, who in turn evaluates the performance of all other Senior Executives.
+The evaluations are based on specific criteria, including the Company's business performance, whether long-term strategic objectives are being achieved and the attainment of individual performance objectives.
+The Nomination and Prudential Committee assists in regularly reviewing and making recommendations to the Board on appropriate processes for reviewing the performance of the Board.